danlessa/Coursera-WebScraping/references/Web Scraping with Python and BeautifulSoup.md

             - One way is to doing a for loop and test every element by the attribute, but a clever way is to add options into the find all command.
 To see what I mean, create a new block and type with me. attr filter equals class mw jump link.
 Soup find all a attr filter.
 Run it.
             - Now we have just two links of nine hundred!
 The find all command takes a dictionary as a input, and we can have a value for each attribute, which is the key.
             - Actually, we can filter for several attributes at once.
 Create a new block, copy the last one, paste it, and add a new key value, which is href equals hashtag mw head.
 Run it.
 Do you see that now we filter for both at once?
 Feel free to pause the video now and experiment with other keys and values.
             - A neat feature of the find all, is that you can also search for elements without knowing the type.
-To see what I mean, create a new block, and type with me: attr filter equals class no print.
+To see what I mean, create a new block, and type with me: attr filter equals class noprint.
 This will filter all the elements which are not intended for printing.
 Now, soup find all None, attr filter.
 Passing a None argument tells BeautifulSoup to get any element with the given filter.
 Run it.
 Do you notice that we have divs, uls and lis?
             - Also, a good thing to know is that BeautifulSoup can filter the classes as you would expect from CSS.
 To see what I mean, create a new block, and type with me: attr filter class fn.
 Soup find all None attr_filter.
 Run it.
 Notice that this element have two classes: fn and org, and we only needed to pass one of them for retrieving it.
             - Lastly, I'll show you how to filter by the element identifier, which is pretty trivial now.
 Create a new block, and type with me: attr filter id first heading. soup find None attr filter.
 Run it.
 That's it!
             - So now you know how to filter elements by class and attributes, and on the next task we are going to learn how to use the browser developer tools for investigating the webpage structure and dynamics.
 See ya!